 In the 1960s...

 Most builders of early TV-style Daleks now opt for table-tennis balls as the raw materials for creating this look.
-The collars can be made from off cuts of plastic tubing.
+The base surround can be made from plastic tubing, though they are in fact slightly tapered on the original props.
 A hole is cut in the bottom of each ball to allow it to fit over a small 12v bulb or LED.
-The bulb holder and/or base plate is hidden inside the collar.
+The bulb holder is hidden inside the base surround.

-The picture (right) shows an example of a later 1960s domelight.
-These replaced the original versions (above).
+The picture shows an example of a later 1960s domelight.
+These replaced the original versions detailed above.
 They are a yellow/orange in colour and sometimes have a lighter, wider base plate.
 Their specific origins of manufacture have been lost, though it is suggested that they might be made from plastic eggcups or similar.

 In the 1970s...

-Perhaps the oddest Dalek domelights ever fitted are the versions used on the Supreme Dalek in the story Planet Of The Daleks.
+Perhaps the oddest Dalek dome lights ever fitted are the version used on the Supreme Dalek in the story, Planet Of The Daleks.
 This retired movie prop was loaned to the BBC by Dalek creator Terry Nation.
-It underwent a refurbishment and, amongst other things, was given a new set of domelights.
+It underwent a refurbishment and, among other things, was given a new set of dome lights.

 In the 1980s...

 The Imperial Daleks from Remembrance Of The Daleks sported a brand-new domelight design.
-The retooled Imperial domes were given new domelights that were a custom-made item, rather than being recognizably off-the-shelf, like the lenses from the 1970s and earlier in the 1980s.
+The retooled Imperial domes were given new dome lights that were a custom-made item, rather than being recognizably off-the-shelf parts, like the lenses from the 1970s and previous versions from the 1980s.

 2005 to 2010...